 The project entails demolition of the existing bridge and construction of a new bridge at the same location.
 The new structure will include a wider sidewalk and bicycle lanes.
 The north and south ends of the incline will remain a three-lane roadway that terminates at a signalized intersection.
 The new bridge will consist of a pile supported reinforced concrete slab structure with a width of 51-feet 8-inches, an increase of 5-feet 8-inches over the existing structure.

 Replacement of the bridge with a new structure, built to current seismic standards, will correct deficiencies in the bridge and make it safe for vehicular, bicycle, and pedestrian use.

 The California Incline qualifies for replacement under the Highway Bridge Program (HPB) and therefore 88.5% of the cost to rebuild can be paid for with Federal rather than local funds.

-Construction is estimated to begin in the fall of 2014 with an estimated duration of 12-18 months.
+Construction is estimated to begin in early 2015 with an estimated duration of 12-18 months.

 INTERACTIVE MAP >>